 The plan is as set as it needs to be, few plans turn out as planned.
 It’s okay, we improvise well, been doing it for decades.

 The Shadow Hunters are gathered in our villa, “There are thirty bars give or take, five teams of us.
 Grace B has clustered them so we don’t have to drive all over the island.
 I know I don’t have to say it, I will anyway, watch each other’s back at every moment.
 You’re looking for your mates to get that vacant stare, like hypnotism.
-Use cash, flash your roll.
+Use cash, flash your roll, don't carry a purse, no cards.
 See one of your team handing money to anyone who isn’t a bartender, get in between them, that will break the Qi flow and the Shadow will move on, the last thing he wants is attention.
 Obviously, this might be a woman, or a pair.
 Any questions?”

 Sarah, “I presume you don’t want us lasering people in a bar, we follow, then what?”